-Except for the requirement to provide public notice of Federal financial assistance programs in 2 CFR section 200.202 and the Subrecipient Monitoring and Management requirements in 2 CFR sections 200.330 through 200.332, the guidance in 2 CFR part 200 (Uniform Guidance), subparts C, D, and E, as implemented by the Federal agency, does not apply to Community Development Block Grant Program (refer to Uniform Guidance §200.101(d)(1), block grant awards authorized by the Omnibus Budget Reconciliation Act of 1981).
+Except for the requirement to provide public notice of Federal financial assistance programs in 2 CFR section 200.202 and the Subrecipient Monitoring and Management requirements in 2 CFR sections 200.330 through 200.332, the guidance in 2 CFR Part 200 (Uniform Guidance), subparts C, and D as implemented by the Federal agency, does not apply to Community Development Block Grant Program (refer to Uniform Guidance §200.101(e)(1), block grant awards authorized by the Omnibus Budget Reconciliation Act of 1981).
+Subpart E is not applicable to the extent of 42 U.S.C.
+9916(a)(1)(b).